 The important thing to realise is that you're not alone.
 Most people struggle to stay on top of new technologies, tools, techniques, innovations, ways of working... the list goes on.
 Whether you're leading a small or large team, or a company for that matter, you need to stay current enough to lead your teams in the right direction.
-And thinking ahead to your next role, whatever that may be, your personal development is important.

 So, what can we do to maximise our learning and knowledge building?
 I've collated the following to help us all develop and stay current in our very fast-paced and exciting digital world.

 It's a challenge to stay on top of your game in a digital world.
 How do you know what's useful or not and will it really be 'the next big thing'?
 How do you fit in knowledge building and learning around your day job?

 Surround yourself with a small network of trusted people that you can meet on a regular basis.
 Find out what they're doing (or not) and learn from them.
 Bounce ideas off each other.
 Take comfort in people facing similar challenges to you!
 The benefits of this kind of group are invaluable (and I speak from experience).

 Consider doing a job swap with someone (and their team) in another organisation – see what you can learn from how they're doing things or how they've overcome challenges.

 Keep your hand in delivery – in management you can become removed from what's happening on the ground so it's good to remind yourself.
 Pick a pet project and get into the detail of it.